-If you read all of the article, you will learn about these devices, their types, and which is best for you.
-Also this piece is going to cover the adverse health aspects of snoring.
+If you read all the article, you will learn about these devices, their types, and which is best for you.
+Also, this piece is going to cover the adverse health aspects of snoring.
 Physical changes that the snorer can make to stop his (or her snoring).
 Also, other items – devices/sprays etc, which are used by the snorer that may reduce or stop their snoring.

-So, firstly let’s talk about the best earplugs to block snoring.
+So, first let’s talk about the best earplugs to block snoring.
 This is the quickest and easiest solution.
 You just have to buy some plugs, put them in and no more disturbing sounds when asleep, right? – Well sorry, it’s not quite that simple.
-Different people prefer different styles of plugs, and plugs do not stop all of the sounds.
+Different people prefer different styles of plugs, and plugs do not stop all the sounds.

 Foam earplugs are disposable, single-use – you should not reuse these earplugs after sleeping with them for the night.
 Dirt and bacteria will build up on them.
 They are by far the cheapest type of earplugs to block out snoring, and they are easily available.

 These are reusable, and they need to be regularly cleaned in warm soapy water.
 As the earplugs are reusable, they are better for the environment.
-These snoring earplugs cost more than the foam plugs, but will work out cheaper in the long run, as you will not be throwing them away everyday.
+These snoring earplugs cost more than the foam plugs, but will work out cheaper in the long run, as you will not be throwing them away every day.

 These may be uncomfortable for side sleepers, as they are harder and may stick out of the ears slightly.

 These earplugs are made from wax or silicon, and the wax earplugs are the most comfortable for sleeping.
 These come as balls which you put into the ear, and then mold into the shape of your ear.
 This is very easy after the first few attempts.